-- Slippery Elm is also a demulcent, meaning that it is soothing, softening, buffering, and has poison-drawing qualities.
+- Slippery Elm is also a demulcent, meaning that it is soothing, softening, buffering.

 - It helps to neutralize stomach acids, boost the adrenal glands, and draw out impurities.

-Ginger is a spice that can reduce nausea and ease digestion quite effectively.
+Ginger is a spice that can assist in reducing nausea and ease digestion quite effectively.

 N-Acetyl-Cysteine is an acetylated form of L-Cysteine that is more bioavailable.
-It is often used for its high antioxidant content to reduce inflammation and counter oxidative stress.
+It is often used for its high antioxidant content.

 Cape Aloe Leaf

 Cape Aloe works as an herb to help soothe the stomach and promotes regular bowel movements*.